Fail0X0/Fail0X0/README.md

 👋 Hi, I’m Fail-X.

-Creating Games, mostly in Android.
+Just coding for myslef and using Git as storage.
-Feel free to check around if you need someting.
+Feel free to check around.
+if you need someting take it or you can also contact me for requests.